stonepros/stone/doc/mgr/dashboard.rst

 Enabling the Object Gateway Management Frontend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When RGW is deployed with cephadm, the RGW credentials used by the dashboard will be automatically configured.
+When RGW is deployed with stoneadm, the RGW credentials used by the dashboard will be automatically configured.
 You can also manually force the credentials to be set up with::

-  $ ceph dashboard set-rgw-credentials
+  $ stone dashboard set-rgw-credentials

 This will create an RGW user with uid ``dashboard`` for each realm in the system.

 If you've configured a custom 'admin' resource in your RGW admin API, you should set it here also::

-  $ ceph dashboard set-rgw-api-admin-resource <admin_resource>
+  $ stone dashboard set-rgw-api-admin-resource <admin_resource>

 If you are using a self-signed certificate in your Object Gateway setup, you should disable certificate verification in the dashboard to avoid refused connections, e.g. caused by certificates signed by unknown CA or not matching the host name::

-  $ ceph dashboard set-rgw-api-ssl-verify False
+  $ stone dashboard set-rgw-api-ssl-verify False

 If the Object Gateway takes too long to process requests and the dashboard runs into timeouts, you can set the timeout value to your needs::

-  $ ceph dashboard set-rest-requests-timeout <seconds>
+  $ stone dashboard set-rest-requests-timeout <seconds>

 The default value is 45 seconds.